-In order to provide a daily overview of the accuracy of the travel time estimated by various technologies, the MAPE for all westbound segments are calculated for Wednesdays over the of two month period from April 5, 2013, to June 8, 2013.
-The results of the MAPE analysis are shown in Figure 4-14, Figure 4-15, and Figure 4-16.
+In order to provide a daily overview of the accuracy of the travel time estimated by various technologies, the MAPE for all westbound segments are calculated for Wednesdays over the of two month period from April 5, 2013 to June 8, 2013.
+The results of the MAPE analysis are shown in Figure 4.14, Figure 4.15, and Figure 4.16.
 The patterns observed for the three segments are different; however, it can be seen that, in general, during the peak hours estimations tend to be more biased and the percentage of errors increase.
 For all three segments, during the peak hours Inrix tends to be more biased and less accurate than the Sensys and Blip-BT, Blip-WiFi and Blip-Combined.
 For the SR 104 to NE 153rd St. segment BlueTOAD also shows significant bias for the morning peak.
 BlueTOAD also show significant bias in the overnight hours for the 83rd Pl.
 NE to 68th Ave.
 NE segment.

-Figure 4-14.
-The MAPE variation for 83rd Pl.
+Figure 4.14 The MAPE variation for 83rd Pl.
 NE to 68th Ave.
-NE (WB) over 24 hours on Wednesdays over the period of April 5, 2013, through June 8, 2013
+NE (WB) over 24 hours on Wednesdays over the period of April 5th, 2013 through June 8th, 2013

-Figure 4-14 presents the variation of MAPE over 24 hours for Wednesdays over the period of April 5, 2013, through June 8, 2013, at for 83rd Pl.
+Figure 4.14 presents the variation of MAPE over 24 hours for Wednesdays over the period of April 5th, 2013 through June 8th, 2013 at for 83rd Pl.
 NE to 68th Ave.
 NE (WB).
 It is clear that the accuracy of the various systems' estimated travel times varies between peak and off-peak hours.
 This is especially true of the morning peak from 8am to 9am.
 As shown, BlueTOAD has a lower MAPE over the course of the day followed by Blip-Combined, Blip-BT, Blip-WiFi, Sensys and Inrix.
 Compared to other systems, Inrix has significantly lower accuracy during the day and BlueTOAD shows significantly lower accuracy during the night.

-Figure 4-15.
-The MAPE variation from68th Ave.
-NE to SR 104 (WB) over 24 hours on Wednesdays over the period of April 5, 2013, through June 8th, 2013
+Figure 4.15 The MAPE variation from68th Ave.
+NE to SR 104 (WB) over 24 hours on Wednesdays over the period of April 5th, 2013 through June 8th, 2013

-Figure 4-15 presents the variation of MAPE over 24 hours for Wednesdays over the period of April 5, 2013, through June 8, 2013, at 68th Ave.
+Figure 4.15 presents the variation of MAPE over 24 hours for Wednesdays over the period of April 5th, 2013 through June 8th, 2013 at 68th Ave.
 NE to SR 104 (WB).
 The accuracy of the estimated travel times varies over the day, though not as significantly as on the 83rd Pl.
 NE to 68th Ave.
 NE segment.
-As shown Blip-BT, Blip-WiFi, and Blip-Combined estimate travel time with approximately 15 percent error over the course of the day.
-Although, accuracy of travel time estimated by BlueTOAD fluctuates between peak and off-peak hours, in off-peaks it can estimate travel time with less than 15 percent error which rises to 70 percent error during peak.
+As shown Blip-BT, Blip-WiFi, and Blip-Combined estimate travel time with approximately 15% error over the course of the day.
+Although, accuracy of travel time estimated by BlueTOAD fluctuates between peak and off-peak hours, in off-peaks it can estimate travel time with less than 15% error which rises to 70% error during peak.
 In this segment, Sensys performance on this segment is acceptable overnight, with an error spike in the peak hour and just over the acceptable error threshold over the day.
 For this segment, Inrix has a modest accuracy, generally competitive with the other systems.

-Figure 4-16.
-The MAPE variation from SR 104 to NE 153rd St. (WB) over 24 hours on Wednesdays over the period of April 5, 2013, through June 8, 2013
+Figure 4.16 The MAPE variation from SR 104 to NE 153rd St. (WB) over 24 hours on Wednesdays over the period of April 5th, 2013 through June 8th, 2013